SoftUni-Internal/interactive-content/EN/01-Basic-Syntax/05-Logical-Operators.md

 int x = 5;
 System.out.println(x > 3 || x < 4);
 ```
-In that example the result is true because one of the conditions are true (5 is greater than 3, but 5 is not less than 4).
+In that example the result is true because one of the conditions is true (5 is greater than 3, but 5 is not less than 4).

+If both conditions were false, then the result would be false.

 [/slide]